chrisdoc/thesis/thesis.md

 Trajectory Service
 ------------------

-The generation of subscriber trajectories involves a number of steps which have to be carried.
-In this section, an overview of all processes involved in the generation will be explained.
-In general, the processes can be divided into 4 categories: *data retrieval*,*processing*,*validation*,*presentation*.
+The first two system layers were responsible for storing and providing access to various data sources, this layer however, is utilizing the data.
+The trajectory service implements the trajectory generation pipeline that has been introduced in Chapter  [cha:concepts].
+The application provides a rich user interface which offers functionalities that allows investigating the used coverage prediction and generating subscriber trajectories.
+In this section, the most important aspects of the generation pipeline are explained.

 ### Start and End Position